the-xkcd-community/the-red-spider-project/Readme.md

 ### Credits ###

-Julian coined the idea, qubital set up the GitHub repository and Neil wrote most of the initial infrastructure code.
+Julian coined the idea, qubital set up the GitHub repository, Neil wrote most of the initial infrastructure code and Joey designed the logo proposals.
 Please also refer to the copyright notices in the source files and to the Authors.txt, which lists all the authors who decided not to add their name to some file they edited.

 Please add your name to the Authors.txt if it isn't in there while it should.